vyrjana/DearEIS/docs/source/guide_fitting.rst

 - an initial value of 0.95 for the ``n`` parameter (other sources may use the notation ``alpha`` or ``psi`` for this parameter) with a lower limit of 0.9 and an upper limit of 1.0
 - the label ``dl``, which stands for double-layer (i.e., double-layer capacitance)

-The valid symbols are listed in the **Element** combo box positioned below the **CDC input** field.
+The valid symbols are listed in the **Elements** tab found within the **Diagram** tab of the **Circuit editor** window.

 Alternatively, nodes representing the circuit elements can be added to the node editor and connected together to form an equivalent circuit.
+Circuit elements can be added to the node editor by clicking on a type of element in the **Elements** tab or by dragging a type of element from the **Elements** tab and onto the node editor.
-This is done by choosing the type of circuit element one wants to add, clicking the **Add** button, and finally linking nodes together by clicking and dragging between the terminals of the nodes  (i.e., the yellow dots on either side of a node).
+The nodes can be linked together by clicking and dragging between the terminals of the nodes  (i.e., the yellow dots on either side of a node).
 If two parallel circuits are connected in series like in :numref:`circuit_editor`, then it is necessary to place a node between them.
 This node could be an element (e.g., a resistor) that is also connected in series to the two parallel circuits or it could be a dummy node.
-This dummy node, which can be added via the **Add dummy** button, does not affect the impedance of the system at all.
+This dummy node, which can be added with the **Add dummy/junction** button, does not affect the impedance of the system at all.
 Links between nodes can be deleted by either clicking on a link and then pressing the **Delete** button on the keyboard, or by holding down **Ctrl** when clicking on a link.
 Multiple nodes can be moved or deleted by clicking and dragging a selection box around them.